tfb6251/msd_robot_arm_rev4/spotarm_assembly_description/README.md

 # spotarm_assembly_description

 This is a ROS 2 Humble package providing the description files (URDF, meshes, etc.) for the Spot Arm assembly.
+Created using this branch of an existing Fusion to URDF conversion tool: (https://github.com/siddarth09/fusion2urdf-ros2/tree/patch-1)

 ## Package Overview